U.S. Foreign Policy under President Trump: The Middle East, Eastern Mediterranean and Black Sea Regions

 How to Cite

 Poghosyan, B. (2022).
 U.S. Foreign Policy under President Trump: The Middle East, Eastern Mediterranean and Black Sea Regions.
-Analytical Bulletin, 14, 17–42. https://doi.org/10.56673/18294502-22.14-17
+Analytical Bulletin of Armenian and Regional Studies, 14, 17–42. https://doi.org/10.56673/18294502-22.14-17